Content warning: mention of suicide in the 3rd to last paragraph.

 6"The True Uses of Powder for the Complexion," Evening Star (Washington, DC), Nov.
 14, 1903, 32.

 Today the Museum is featuring a flash-in-the-pan brand from the 1940s.
 Shem el Nessim was a very short-lived line, lasting only about 6 months during the second half of 1946.
-I couldn't find much info, but one thing I can say is that it's not related to the fragrance of the same name by British perfumer Grossmith.
-The collection consisted of a lipstick, lipstick set with 2 refills, face powder, and a face cream.
+I couldn’t find much info, but one thing I can say is that it’s not related to the fragrance of the same name by British perfumer Grossmith.
+The collection consisted of a lipstick (six shades), lipstick set with 2 refills, face powder, and a face cream.
+All were advertised as being plated in 14kt gold.

 Shem el Nessim lipstick, 1946